himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 As you can imagine, doing everything from the command line isn't always helpful, or easily reproducible.
 That's what playbooks are for.
 In a nutshell, playbooks are ansible scripts.
-They are a yaml file which ansible runs, instead of running a serries of ad-hoc commands.
+They are a yaml file which ansible runs, instead of running a series of ad-hoc commands.

 To demonstrate, lets convert the `dnf` command from above, into a simple playbook named `install-htop.yaml`.